MasoumehKhalilzadeh/Deep-Learning-Project-1/README.md

 ## Data Preprocessing

-**Label encoding** is to convert categorical labels into numerical values, and we use label encoding because most machine learning algorithms require numerical inputs.

 **one hot encoding** which transforms categorical labels into a binary matrix where each class is represented by a unique column, and each row corresponds to a sample.